webgefrickel/webgefrickel.de/public/content/3-blog/19-i-am-now-an-official-ultralight-hiker/article.en.md

 Total weight: **525g**

 The Leatherman Style PS is a nice addition if you want a small multitool in your packpack.
 There is no knife on this thing (since I carry one in my pocket anyway) but everything else you might need: small scissors, file, pliers and tweezers.
-I carried too much sunscreen and too much toiletries, but all in all, nothing to heavy to worry about, but an area where I can optimize :) I did not carry a copass this time, sinced I knew the area and actually planned on getting lost (and had my iPhone as a backup).
+I carried too much sunscreen and too much toiletries, but all in all, nothing to heavy to worry about, but an area where I can optimize :) I did not carry a compass this time, since I knew the area and actually planned on getting lost (and had my iPhone as a backup).

 ---